COMPASS-Center/chistig-placematch/README.md

 - An initial `epistats` RDS object
 - An initial `netstats` RDS object

-NOTEs:
+### NOTES
 - Originally, used the `chiSTIG_HPC` repo to carry out this, but it is not necessary as there is only one script from that repository that is used and run once
-- Instead, we only need the source called files of the following from that repository:
+- Instead, we only need the source called files of the following from from the chiSTIG_HPC repository:
+  - `R/utils-0_project_settings.R`
-  - R/utils-0_project_settings.R
+  - `01-networks_estimation.R`
-  - 01-networks_estimation.R script from the chiSTIG_HPC repository

-TODOs:
+### TODO
-- look for other source called files from `chiSTIG_HPC` that are used to build this
+- [X] look for other source called files from `chiSTIG_HPC` that are used to build this
-- streamline the writing of the `01-networks_estimation.R` network estimation file into a `network_estimation.R` script for this repository
+- [ ] streamline the writing of the `01-networks_estimation.R` network estimation file into a `network_estimation.R` script for this repository
-- write out a `utils.R` file that combines all of the utility functions previously created across multiple files (e.g. `R/utils-targets.R`)
+- [ ] write a comprehensive `utils.R` file that combines all of the utility functions previously created across multiple files (e.g. `R/utils-targets.R`)
+- [ ] consider how to run this without needing the ArtNET package

 ## 2. Edge calibration
 After creating our initial network fits, our edge calibration allows us to calibrate our `netest`, `epistats`, and `netstats` objects for our target edge counts.